lgreski/cleaningdata/Codebook.md

     </tr>
     <tr>
         <td>Gravity</td>
-        <td>Signal based on gravity, the force that attracts a body towards the center of the earth</td>
+        <td>Signal based on gravity, the force that attracts a body towards the center of the earth.
+Gravity is the second of the two measurement components derived from the phone's accelerometer </td>
     </tr>
     <tr>
         <td>Gyro</td>
-        <td>Measurement taken from gyroscope</td>
+        <td>Measurement taken from the gyroscope on the phone</td>
     </tr>
     <tr>
         <td>Jerk </td>